Sky Zone

-Sky Zone is an indoor trampoline park operator company based in Provo, Utah, often credited with opening the first indoor trampoline park in 2004.
-SkyZone has been the location of lawsuits, criticism, and multiple over-100-person brawls.
-A number of injuries have been reported in toddlers, children, and adults, related to services offered by SkyZone which have been found unsafe by news investigations, lawsuits, and the American Academy of Orthopedic Surgeons.
+Sky Zone is an indoor trampoline park operator company based in Dallas, Texas, often credited with opening the first indoor trampoline park in 2004.

 History

 Sky Zone was founded in 2004 by entrepreneur Rick Platt in the Las Vegas Valley, with the hope that the trampoline courts to be used as part of a new sport with professional athletes.
 Platt spent US$2 million to build a 17000 sqfoot trampoline arena in Las Vegas and to hire athletes for the sport, which would have included rotating hoops and mid-air acrobatics.
 The sport failed to generate interest at the time, but local skateboarders learned of the facility and wanted to bounce on the court, which led to Platt charging admission.
 Within six months, the facility had hosted 10,000 visitors.

 In 2006, Platt's son Jeff, who was a student at Washington University in St. Louis, opened a similar park in Missouri.

 In 2011, Sky Zone organized Ultimate Dodgeball, an extreme dodgeball competition played inside Sky Zone trampoline parks.
 The competition ran from that year to 2018, with championships featured on ESPN until the competition was closed.

 In 2012, Sky Zone became one of the founding members of the International Association of Trampoline Parks.

 In 2013, Sky Zone announced a master franchise license with Strike Bowling Bar to build 10 parks in Australia as well as future parks in New Zealand.
 In May 2014, the company's Sky Zone Australia subsidiary began opening locations across Australia.
 In 2016, it was reported that the owner of Sky Zone Australia, Funlab, was putting up the Australian operation for sale.
 Funlab was also selling its Strike Bowling business.

 Also in 2016, trade publication Franchise Times ranked Sky Zone as No. 2 on the list of fastest growing franchises.

 In May 2017, the company announced the world's largest trampoline park was being built in Hyderabad, India.
 In August, the company opened Sky Zone Hyderabad, the first trampoline park in India.
 In December, the company opened a park in Cecil Township, Pennsylvania that included the company's first American Ninja Warrior-style obstacle course.

 By 2018, Sky Zone had over 200 locations.
 In February, American park operator CircusTrix, backed by private equity firm Palladium Equity Partners, announced that it had acquired Sky Zone.
 In November, the company was featured in an episode of the American television program Undercover Boss.

 In 2019, the company reported 30 million annual visitors, and $380 million in revenue.
 In November, the company announced a partnership with Carnival Cruise Lines, to put a Sky Zone trampoline park on the Carnival Panorama cruise ship.

 By November 2021, the company had more than 150 trampoline parks around the world.

+In 2025, Sky Zone rebranded their identity, with the new logo appearing in a location in Chicago.